Consumer Digital Empowerment Index

 The four digital services rated under this area are:

-The most empowered country in this area is Portugal (with a score of 63.2) while the least empowered is Belgium (with a score of 54.8).
+The most empowered country in this area is Portugal (with a score of 62.1) while the least empowered is Bulgaria (with a score of 56.2).

-The most empowered consumer profiles are Millennials with a high level of education, that live comfortably with disposable income.
+The most empowered consumer profiles are Millennials with a high level of education, who live comfortably with disposable income.

 Information & Media